 Using the Archives

-When citing a source, it is important to acknowledge the collection name, the name of the repository, and the name of the institution.
+When citing a source, it is important to acknowledge the name and date of the item (if applicable), the title of the collection, the collection identifier, the name of the repository, and the name of the institution.

-For example: Robert Lee Dodd Photograph Collection, VAM022) Archives and Special Collections, Library, Georgia Institute of Technology.
+For example: Dodd with coaching staff, 1966, Bobby Dodd Visual Materials Collection (VAM380), Archives and Special Collections, Crosland Library, Georgia Institute of Technology.

 Guidelines & Policies

 - To help preserve our collections, we ask that researchers arrive with clean hands and handle all Archives materials with care.
 Reading room staff will provide instruction on the proper handling of Archives materials.
 For researchers consulting books, book cradles and weights are provided when necessary.
 When consulting manuscripts, researchers may use only one box or folder at a time, must retain the order of the materials contained in the box or folder, and must keep each manuscript flat on the table.

 - Cell phones should be set to silent mode and cell phone conversations are not permitted.

 - All personal belongings must be stored in the specified location in the Archives Reading Room.
 You may bring into the reading room a laptop or tablet computer, a small camera (for personal use only), pencils, and loose sheets of paper.
 Pens, highlighters, markers, binders or spiral notebooks, tripods, and flatbed or hand scanners are not permitted.
 Flash photography is prohibited.